PeachyPeachSM64/sm64ex-omm/README.md

   - For Mario, the colors are in the following order: *Cap*, *Hair*, *Skin*, *Gloves*, *Overalls*, *Shoes*, *Cappy Eyes*.
   - For Peach, the colors are in the following order: *Skin*, *Hair*, *Dress (light tone)*, *Dress (dark tone)*, *Gloves*, *Earrings*, *Shoes*, *Tiara Eyes*.
   - The palette name cannot have spaces, replace them by underscores.
+- `[stats]`: Several in-game stats, such as number of objects collected, number of enemies defeated, distance travelled, etc...
 - `[settings]`: The saved options.
 It includes controls, shortcuts and extras.

 ### What is the options menu?